dahvid10/Terrorism_Torture/README.md

 - african union coverup for someone they deem more powerful
 - a global coverup for intelligence communities and hedge funds who stole my stock screener
 - related to global syndicates for decades
-- related to kenyan secret service and their tribalistic and cultic crimes
+- related to kenyan secret service
 - related to kabalistic jews
 - gender, gene and sexuality modifications in people via food, medicine, and biofrequency modulation
 - technosorcery related to kabalistic beliefs